 What days are trash pickup days?

-Pick-up is every Monday, If it Falls on a holiday, pick-up will be the following day.
+Pick-up is every Wednesday.
+If a Major Holiday falls on or before Wednesday, pick-up will be the following day.
 The holidays are New Years Day, Memorial Day, July 4th, Labor Day Thanksgiving, and Christmas.
 Four bags/Containers per home CALL County Waste at 1-570-874-3047 to schedule bulk item pick up, at an additional charge.

 What Day is Recycle day?

 Recycle day is on Every Thursday Morning!
-If a holiday falls on recycling day, pick up will be the following day.
+If a Major holiday falls on or before recycling day, pick up will be the following day.
 The holidays are Christmas Day, Thanksgiving Day, New Years Day, July 4th, Labor Day, Memorial Day.

 No need to remove: Paper clips, stamps, address labels, staples, metal fasteners, cellophane address windows, rubber bands, bindings, plastic tabs.

 Any questions please call the Borough Hall at 610-678-1486.